 Susan has been our ‘Guardian Angel’ and we are so thankful for her guidance and support during our journey and we look forward to watching Ashleigh grow up to fulfil her full potential (a goal that every child should be afforded)

 Ashleigh’s reading scores have risen 3 years and 3 months since September 2010!!!!
 She was top of her class in every subject except English, in which she still scored well above average.

-Take a few minutes to complete our tick-box evaluation for your.
-It covers every trait from having difficulty getting organised in the morning to anxiety, frustration and meltdowns.
+Take 10 minutes to complete our tick-box evaluation for your child.
+It covers 59 traits including difficulty getting organised in the morning, unable to follow instructions, anxiety, frustration and meltdowns etc.

-Complete and submit your form and we will be in touch.
+Complete and submit your form, without obligation and we will be in touch.

 Free Parenting Awareness Event

 Join her for an hour on Thursday at 10am